Phishing Campaign

 Here are some notable real-world examples of phishing attacks:

-• Google and Facebook Phishing Attack: Between 2013 and 2015, Evaldas Rimasauskas tricked employees at Google and Facebook into making payments by sending fake invoices and posing as a business partner.
+• Google and Facebook Phishing Attack: Between 2013 and 2015, Evaldas Rimasauskas tricked employees at Google and Facebook into making payments by sending fake invoices and posing as a vendor.
 This scheme led to the theft of over $100 million.
-The sophistication of the emails made them look legitimate, which tricked employees into transferring large sums of money to the attacker’s accounts
+The sophistication of the emails made them look legitimate, which tricked employees into transferring large sums of money to the attacker’s accounts.

 • Ubiquiti Networks Inc.: In 2015, Ubiquiti Networks lost $46.7 million due to a spear phishing attack that involved fake emails from an outside entity targeting the company’s finance department.
 The attackers used spoofed email addresses to trick employees into transferring funds to overseas accounts.